vmware-archive/pcf-pipelines/README.md

 ### Pipelines and Tasks

+For practicalities, please see our [Contributing](https://github.com/pivotal-cf/pcf-pipelines/blob/master/CONTRIBUTING.md) page for more information.

 The pipelines and tasks in this repo follow a simple pattern which must be adhered to:

 ```